jkao/jkao.github.io/README.md

 make check
 ```

+## Reading list and bookmarklet

+The public reading list lives at `/reading/`.
+Its browser setup and draggable bookmarklet are at `/reading/setup/`, and the capture form is at `/reading/add/`.

+Setup requires a fine-grained GitHub token limited to this repository with `Contents: read and write`.
+The token is stored unencrypted in the browser's origin-wide local storage and must never be committed; any script running on the same origin could read it.
+Public saves create individual JSON files under `_data/reading/`.
+Password-locked saves update the encrypted `assets/data/reading-private.json` vault; the vault password can optionally be remembered by the browser.

+The design and component specimen is available at `/stylesheet/`.

 ## Protected legacy content

 The directories `archive/` and `in-loving-memory/` are intentionally independent of the modern site.
 Do not reformat, relocate, or apply the new layouts and styles to their files.
 Existing media, PDF, and legacy URLs should remain intact.